nicm42/100-days-of-code-v2/log 1.md

 **Day 66: 10th September 2020**
 I'm so glad you can adjust properties in the dev tools because getting the ellipse looking right and positioned right depended on changing multiple properties at the same time.
 And was a total pain.

+**Day 67: 11th September 2020**
+Did some more stuff on the logo.
+Gettings the red of the ellipse behind the gaps in the R and D was a bit of a pain, but that was all about size and positioning again.
+I couldn't get the W and A behind the red of the ellipse without them also being behind the black of the ellipse, which has to be on top of the red by definition.
+So I used before and after to recreate the red section.
+And then discovered on the animation that the ellipse is behind all the letters, it's only on the non-moving logo that it's in front.
+Oh, well, at least I was confident in using before and after, which I never would have been able to do six months ago.